ngmaclaren/sdn/README.md

 Version 0.2-1 introduces a breaking change: the default models, which I used in several projects, have been switched from adjacency matrix to adjacency list computation.
 The new version should be much faster.

+## Models

+Recently updated to include models from [Barzon et al. 2024](https://github.com/gbarzon/jacobian_geometry), but check parameter values and ranges to confirm desired behavior.
+Code for new models is in `./R/barzon-dynamics.R`.
+Other models can be found in `./R/models.R` and `./R/normal-forms.R`.

 ## Installation

 For now, I recommend cloning this repository, then using the following shell commands to build and install the package (assuming your working directory is the one that contains the cloned sdn directory):